Adrian-Amoddio/wildlife-detection-camera-system/README.md

 The goal was to create a drop and leave anywhere device for photographing and researching wildlife in places that are hard to reach without having to hike back in to retrieve data or pickup heavy gear.

-Tech Summary: Raspberry Pi 5, Python, Flask, React, AWS EC2, NGINX RTMP/HLS, I²C sensor integration, Linux, CAD, Hands on Fabrication
+Tech Summary: Raspberry Pi 5, Python, Flask, React, AWS EC2, Docker, NGINX RTMP/HLS, I²C sensor integration, Linux, CAD, Hands on Fabrication

 ---